PhaserEditor2D/PhaserEditor/docs/v2/scene-editor.rst

   .. image:: images/scene-editor/scene-editor-transform-section-origin.png
     :alt: Origin properties.

-  Also, the section toolbar provides shortcuts to set the origin of an object to a preset value.
+  Also, section toolbar provides shortcuts to set the origin of an object to a preset value.

   .. image:: images/scene-editor/scene-editor-transform-section-origin-presets.png
     :alt: Origin presets.